Life at Los Potreros

 1. The Horses

 With a whopping 142 horses, Los Potreros is certainly not short of horsepower.
 The impressive herd contains much-loved Peruvian Pasos, polo ponies and criollos of all shapes, sizes and temperaments and I couldn’t wait to try them out.
-Generally, you ride different horses each day, but whenever possible, you can choose one of your favourites to ride again at the end of your stay.
+Generally, you ride different horses each day.
+Whenever possible, you can choose one of your favourites to ride again at the end of your stay.